LukeConfait/Bullet_hell_game/README.md

     source .direnv/bin/activate

-on Unix or MacOS or
+on Linux or MacOS or

     .direnv\Scripts\activate